Data Privacy,Protection and Compliance from Silverpop Amplify

 MAY 1, 2014

-Accountability in marketing.
 I had the opportunity to deliver a session today focused on data privacy, compliance, international data regulations, and the upcoming Canadian Anti-Spam Legislation (CASL ).
 Many regions of the world already have limits and restrictions on sending emails and storing data – this is just another step in protecting the privacy of data.
-There are many laws in the EU, APAC, and now Canada, that focus heavily on customer opt-in, data storage, data transfer, and data destruction to help protect email recipients, their privacy and their data.
-Rules,
+Want to learn more about my session and what you need to be aware of in the ever-changing world of data protection and privacy?

 Marketing to Kids?
 Mind the New Children’s Online Privacy Protection Act (COPPA) Provisions

 If you run a website designed for kids or have a website geared to a general audience but collect information from someone you know is under 13*, you must comply with the Federal Trade Commission’s Children’s Online Privacy Protection Act ( COPPA).

 What’s Happening to EU Privacy Law?
 An FAQ